GaurangParmar1810/Lab-7_202001444/README.md

 ### P2.The function countItem returns the number of times a value v appears in an array of integers a.

-$rarr; Test-case for this program is as follows.
+&rarr; Test-case for this program is as follows.

 **allProgramme.java**
 ```java